Historically, the Central Valley's economy has lagged behind the rest of the state. Now, investment in high-speed rail is helping to close the gap.

 The approximately 65-mile project section will provide essential connections between the Central Valley and the Silicon Valley with stations in downtown Fresno and downtown Merced.
 These station locations will help provide new economic opportunities in these downtown areas and provide easy connections to local and regional businesses and academic institutions.

-The Central Valley Wye serves as the backbone of the high-speed rail system connecting the San Francisco Bay Area to Southern California.
-The Merced to Fresno project section, where the Central Valley Wye is located, generally parallels State Route 99 through the northern stretch of the San Joaquin Valley from the city of Merced to the city of Fresno.
-The Central Valley Wye is located near the City of Chowchilla and will serve as the junction for the high-speed rail system connecting San Jose to Fresno, San Jose to Merced, and Merced to Fresno.
+The Central Valley Wye, located near the City of Chowchilla, will serve as the junction for the high-speed rail system connecting San Jose to Fresno, San Jose to Merced, and Merced to Fresno.
 These connections allow travelers to reach destinations in the direction of San Francisco, Sacramento, and Los Angeles.
+The Central Valley Wye is located in the Merced to Fresno Project Section.

 The Fresno to Bakersfield project section is part of the first phase of the California high-speed rail system connecting the cities of Fresno and Bakersfield to the rest of the state.